What is damp and mould?

 What is condensation?

-There is always some moisture in the air, even if you cannot see it.
-If the air gets colder, it cannot hold all the moisture and tiny drops of water appear.
+‘Condensation dampness’ is a condition that is common in many homes.
+It is caused by water droplets in the air.
+There is always some moisture in the air, even if you cannot see it, and if the air gets colder, it cannot hold all the moisture and tiny drops of water appear.
 This is condensation.
-You also notice it when you see your breath on a cold day, or when the mirror mists over when you have a bath.

 Condensation can often develop in kitchens and bathrooms.
-Moisture is released into the air through normal daily activities in these areas such as washing, cooking, drying clothes, showering and bathing.
-Condensation can occur commonly on windows or external walls, or cold surfaces within the fabric of the property.
-Look for it in corners, on or near windows, in or behind wardrobes and cupboards.
-It often forms on north-facing walls.
+Moisture is released into the air through normal daily activities, such as washing, cooking, drying clothes, showering and bathing.
+Condensation can occur commonly on windows or external walls, or cold surfaces, especially north facing walls, corners, on or near windows, or behind wardrobes and cupboards.

 What is mould?